aa3025/jupyters/README.md

 Once image build process complete, the `02_startdocker.sh` script is launched automatically.

-If you want just to launch already existing image with IMAGEID build previously, do:
+If you want just to launch already existing image with IMAGEID built previously, do:

 `sh ./02_startdocker.sh IMAGEID`